Joint Review Panel issues report

 To download a copy of the Review Board's Report of Environmental Assessment and Reasons for Decision as well as the minister's decision letter, the modified measures and other documents from the environmental assessment visit the

-for Imperial Oil Resources Ventures Ltd's Dehcho Geotechnical program.
+online public registry for Imperial Oil Resources Ventures Ltd's Dehcho Geotechnical program.

 The Gahcho Kue Panel is soliciting proposals from qualified persons or firms to assist in the environmental impact review of De Beers’ Gahcho Kue Diamond Mine Project.
 This Request for Proposals is soliciting expertise to provide the Panel with technical advice in any or all of the following key themes: